conda-incubator/conda-recipe-manager/README.md

 [this document](./conda_recipe_manager/README.md).

 ## Recipe Compatibility
-The latest recipe-parsing compatibility statistics can be found in our the summary of our automated [Integration Tests](https://github.com/conda-incubator/conda-recipe-manager/actions).
+The latest recipe-parsing compatibility statistics can be found in the summary of our automated [Integration Tests](https://github.com/conda-incubator/conda-recipe-manager/actions).

 Our integration test data set is available [here](https://github.com/conda-incubator/conda-recipe-manager-test-data)